edward-prosser/corda-docs/content/en/docs/corda-enterprise/4.0/app-upgrade-notes.md

 ## Step 9.
 Learn about signature constraints and JAR signing

-design/data-model-upgrades/signature-constraints are a new data model feature introduced in Corda 4.
+Signature-constraints are a new data model feature introduced in Corda 4.
 They make it much easier to deploy application upgrades smoothly and in a decentralised manner.
 Signature constraints are the new default mode for CorDapps, and the act of upgrading your app to use the version 4 Gradle plugins will result in your app being automatically signed, and new states automatically using new signature constraints selected automatically based on these signing keys.